pyunramura/mechamatrix2030/README.md

 The goal is that this keyboard pcb, switch plate, and case will be created in ergogen and routing will be done with tooling centered around kicad automations.

+This branch (cherry_mx_104_key) houses the files for the MX switch variant of the keyboard with a layout tweaked so a full set of keycaps (104/105) will cover the whole board.\
+**Note:** An ideal keycap set for this purpose would be either have no key legends, or only legends on the alphanumerics as some keys are rotated 90° and some keys are custom and or in a non-standard size and location.
+The keycap profile should also be flat, also because some keys are oriented perpendicular to their standard direction, so profiles like DSA and XDA are preferable.

 ![Current progress of keyboard](assets/ergogen-current.png)

 ## Some relevat url's around ergogen and other tooling: